varunkumar/bring-back-my-workspace/README.md

 # Bring back my workspace

 Experiments with real-time audio processing in an effort to bring back our workspaces https://bringbackmyworkspace.live.
-This was a hack built at [Arcesium](https://arcesium.com) Hackathon 2020 in 24 hrs. #bringbackmyworkspace takes us back to our workspaces using spatial audio technologies.
+This was a hack built at [Arcesium](https://arcesium.com) Hackathon 2020 in 24 hrs.
+Won "The mind boggling hackers" title for bulding the most creative hack at Arcesium Hackathon 2020. #bringbackmyworkspace takes us back to our workspaces using spatial audio technologies.
 Its a new paradigm in communication.

 ![bringbackmyworkspace](./virtual-room/static/img/bbmw.png)